Messaging Trends 2020

 Messages have high open-rates.
 According to Techpedia, it is as high as 98%.
-Moreover, 83% of the messages sent are seen within 3 minutes.
+Moreover, 83% of the messages sent are seen within 3 minutes!
 In a time, when almost everyone has a phone and keeps it with them wherever they go, these statistics are not surprising.
-This creates a huge opportunity for businesses to communicate with their customers and prospects using messaging channels.
+The mobile messaging trends have created a huge opportunity for businesses to communicate with their customers and prospects through this medium.

-The value of messaging has been evident for quite some time now and several businesses around the world are already leveraging this opportunity to engage with their customers on a day to day basis.
-Since 2015 messaging has overtaken social media as the most common activity users engage in, on their mobile phones.
+Over the years, several businesses around the world have already started leveraging this opportunity to engage with their customers on a day to day basis.
+Since 2015, messaging has overtaken social media as the most common activity users engage in, on their mobile phones.
 Messaging apps are effectively setting new trends.
-Back in the 1990s

-The invention of AOL Instant Messenger transformed our phones into devices from which we viewed emails, received app notifications and constantly used to messages people.
+The invention of AOL Instant Messenger transformed our phones into devices from which we could view emails, receive app notifications, and stay in touch via messages.

-Over the years, messaging eventually evolved to allow sending of photos, gifs, and even hand-drawn illustrations.
-With the digital age, instant communication is at its peak.
-Here’s a quick glimpse of the future of messaging technology and the trends we should expect in 2020.
+With rapid innovation, mobile messaging has evolved to allow sending of photos, gifs, and even hand-drawn illustrations.
+It has transformed to MMS messaging.
+And now, more so than ever, instant communication is at its peak.
+Here’s a quick glimpse of the future of messaging technology and the trends we witnessed in 2020.

 According to HubSpot, 85% of consumers will engage with businesses without ever interacting with another human being by the end of 2020.
 Moreover, according to Google, 61% of people expect brands to deliver personalized experiences.
 As a result, it is important for all companies to move towards strategically using chatbots and messaging tools like WhatsApp to engage with their customer base.

 For companies, chatbots are an easy way to offer additional services.
-Chatbots enable communication with users through messengers apps and on websites.
+Chatbots are nothing but software that enables communication with users through messengers apps and on websites.
 By using them, businesses can schedule client meetings, provide customer support, answer frequently asked questions and much more, all through their website.
 On the other hand, prospects receive a more personalized experience through a one-on-one conversation and can easily move closer to making their purchasing decision.

 Instant payment via messaging apps is a recent advancement.
 Apple and Facebook messenger allows their users to make payments easily.
 All you need is a bank account and a debit/credit card to process the payment.